Divested-Mobile/DivestOS-Build/ISSUES.md

 ----
 - Will fail to boot on first boot.
 Force off once after 3 minutes. [modem subsystem service startup failure with forceencrypt]
 - Excessive battery drain when powered-off. [???]
-- /system needs to be resized to fit 17.1. [too small parition]
+- /system needs to be resized to fit 17.1. [too small partition]

 mata
 ----